imomou/LogFarm/README.md

 ###LogFarm TODO

-* Profiling, MiniProfiler, Glimpse (still evaluating )
+* Application profiling such as MiniProfiler, Glimpse (still evaluating )
 * Support for .Net Core
-* Intergration with Kinsis ( AWS Lambda or Docker )
+* Intergration with Kinesis ( AWS Lambda or Docker )